georgemac510/developer-content/content/courses/onchain-development/intro-to-anchor-frontend.md

 #### 3. `Accounts`

 In the above `initialize` mutation, we are calling `accounts.refetch()`.
-This is a to refresh the accounts that we have stored, every time a new account is initialized.
+This is to refresh the accounts that we have stored, every time a new account is initialized.

 ```typescript